 Cream Sherry Bundt Cake

 This cream sherry bundt cake is my favorite part of the holiday season.
-It’s super simple to make and only uses 6 ingredients!
-Lightly dust with powdered sugar before serving.
+It’s simple to make, using only six ingredients.
+Before serving, it is slightly dusted with powdered sugar.

 Cream Sherry bundt cake sitting on a cake plate